 In theory, replacing an outgoing staff member is a fairly easy task.

-Look at what their role contains, analyse what they do and employ the person whose skills are the closest match to the outgoing candidate.
+Firstly, you look at what their role contains, then analyse what they do and finally, employ the person whose skills are the closest match to the outgoing candidate.

 While the new recruit’s skills and experience may meet your desired requirements, it doesn’t necessarily mean that their attitude or motivation is the same as that of their predecessor.

-As we've previously discussed, an individual’s motivation and attitude account for at least 40% of their overall working performance.
-So to simply hire an individual because they have a similar skill-set to the staff member they are replacing is a dangerous, and potentially costly, move.
+An individual’s motivation and attitude account for at least 40% of their overall working performance.
+So to simply hire an individual because they have a similar skill-set to the staff member they are replacing is a dangerous, and potentially expensive, move.

-Instead, consider the kind of motivations they are likely to need to succeed in the position.
+Instead of looking at skills, consider the kind of motivations a candidate is likely to need to succeed in the position.
 Do they need to follow a set process or think outside the box?
 Do they need to work on their own or be part of a team?
 How much change do they need to be able to deal with?

 Also, think about the role itself.
 Has it changed since your previous employee joined your organisation?
 Is it likely to change again?
 Are the qualities you hired the previous incumbent for the same ones you’d be looking for in their replacement?

-Our free Talent Management Report will help you to navigate around someone of these tricky issues, save you time and expense and ensure that you hire the right person for your organisation.
+Our free Hire a Mover Fire a Shaker report will help you to navigate around someone of these tricky recruitment issues, save you time and expense and ensure that you hire the right person for your organisation.
+Good luck!